Setting up a Development Environment

 - You can test your theme from a variety of perspectives.
 This is important, especially if you plan on releasing your theme to a larger audience and want to ensure maximum compatibility.

 For developing WordPress themes, you need to set up a development environment suited to WordPress.
 To get started, you will need a local server stack and a text editor.
-There are a number of options, including:
+There are a number of options, for example MAMP, XAMPP, Varying Vagrant Vagrants (VVV) or Docker.
+For more information see Installing a local server.

 Configuring debugging is an essential part of WordPress theme development.
 WordPress provides a number of constants to support your debugging efforts.
 These includes: